 - Improve Member States’ capacity for performing policy evaluations in particular ex-post evaluations; and

 - Support Member States in developing and putting in place appropriate policy measures.

-The specific outputs will be:
+The specific outputs are:

-- Three policy-related workshops to share best practices examples by October 2020.
+- Three policy-related workshops to share best practices examples

-- Training workshop on ex-post evaluation methodologies by September 2020
+- Training workshop on ex-post evaluation methodologies

-- Brochure presenting key lessons for the broader public by October 2020.
+- Brochure presenting key lessons for the broader public